henryckh/todo-treehouse/README.md

 # Todo Treehouse
 Gamification of your daily to-do list.
 Works in 3 simple steps:

-1. Add tasks
+1. Add tasks.
-2. Complete them and earn XP
+2. Complete them and earn XP and Energy points.
 3. Make your tree grow!

 ---